tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 The entire script can be found [here](https://github.com/tugot17/tokenomics-from-first-principles/blob/blogpost-code/throughput_simulations/tokenomics_model.py).

-For a llama 3.3 70B, with 2035 tokens in and 300 out we will get such an estimation:
+For a Llama 3.3 70B, with 2035 tokens in and 300 tokens out we will get these estimates:

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%2010.png)

 Fig. 16: The throughput estimated using first principles.
 We can observe what we discussed before, as the batch size increases the extra memory that needs to be loaded for KV cache the speed per request decreases.
+(NOTE to Piotr: same y axis scale for both)

 Let’s first look at the estimated model performance under the different batch sizes.
 As we derived before, **batch size is the single most relevant statistic regarding the tokenomics**.
 Look how the throughput scales nearly linearly with the batch size (see Fig. 16).
 This is the single most important message you should get out of this text.
 The key to the good tokenomics is running the models at a large batch size, which is caused by the LLM inference being memory bound—meaning we want to share the cost of loading the model into the memory across as many requests as possible.
 As the KV cache size is approaching the model size, the total throughput gains are diminishing.

 While the total throughput is increasing with the batch size, for the per-request speed is decreasing, and the slowdown is accelerating as we increase the batch size, due to the increased memory footprint of the KV cache.
 At some point, with massive batches, the per-request experience will be massively degraded.
-This means that even if we can support larger batches, e.g., due to the massive demand as Deepseek experienced in February 2025, we might not want to do so because of the poor token speed each user will experience.
+This means that even if we can support larger batches, e.g., due to the massive demand as Deepseek experienced in February 2025, we might not want to do so because of the poor token generation speed each user will experience.
 In general, the variance in speed you experience on OpenRouter (see Fig. 17) can be largely attributed to the current demand, aka the batch size.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%2011.png)

 Fig. 17: Throughput variance throughout the day from OpenRouter.
 The variance can be somehow explained by the varying demand for the service throughput the day resulting in varying batch sizes.

 It is also (part of the) reason why the [batch API](https://platform.openai.com/docs/guides/batch) is so much cheaper.
-In cases where speed is not of utmost importance, an LLM provider can just run massive batches, enjoying economies of scale, with individual requests being handled pretty slowly but processed at a higher profit.
-There are more nuances to this, e.g., the parallelism strategy (pipeline parallelism offers less coms overhead), that we consider beyond the scope of this text.
+In cases where speed is not of utmost importance, an LLM provider can just run massive batches, enjoying economy of scale, with individual requests being handled pretty slowly but processed at a higher profit.
+There are more nuances to this, e.g., the parallelism strategy (pipeline parallelism offers less cross device communications overhead), that we consider beyond the scope of this text.
 We just wanted to give you a real-world example of the real impact of batch size on the price of a generated token.

 Now let’s compare the results we get from our model to the actual LLM inference performance.
-For this, we run a vllm server (a popular LLM serving framework) with LLama 3.3 70B on 4 H100s connected with NVLink.
+For this, we run a vllm inference server (a popular LLM serving framework) with LLama 3.3 70B on 4 H100 cards connected with NVLink.
 The result is quite underwhelming.

 ```python
 {